 In addition to the natural beauty of the trail, Ford points out that another aspect that makes the trail special is that there are no road crossings, making a place for cyclists and pedestrians to travel unimpeded.
 These are some of the reasons Wabash Mayor Scott Long has seen the positive impacts of the trail for the community; local people are using it to experience nature and train for events; he is also seeing an increase in visitors from outside of Wabash to utilize the picturesque space.

 The trail itself was built with private funds.
 Portions of the land the trail was built on were donated by the City of Wabash, while other portions were made available by private landowners.
 According to Mayor Long, the land would have been difficult to develop otherwise, and the trail offered the opportunity to help the communities of Wabash County continue to grow and attract more residents and tourists.

 “We need to create the assets that people are looking for,” Long says, “A good trail system is a part of that.
-We continue to create those things that people seek for their hometowns: inclusive playground, trails, great parks, creative businesses, and opportunities.”
+We continue to create those things that people seek for their hometowns: inclusive playgrounds, trails, great parks, creative businesses, and opportunities.”

 Some of those creative businesses have opened already, with more in the works.
-Along with helping to develop the trail, Justin Gillespie, with his family and friends, took a 19th century abandoned house along the river and turned it into the Riparian House, an Airbnb accommodation, which attracts visitors from all over the country.
+Along with helping to develop the trail, Justin Gillespie, with his family and friends, took a 19th-century abandoned house along the river and turned it into the Riparian House, an Airbnb accommodation, which attracts visitors from all over the country.
 He and his business partner also opened the 950 Speakeasy Bistro, a family-friendly eatery along the trail.